Meadowbrook Apartments includes 252 rental homes set attractively on a 26-acre wooded site on the outskirts of Northampton, Massachusetts.

 Nearly $4 million in renovations followed the purchase, including significant work to make the buildings more watertight and impervious to moisture.
 Many kitchens and baths were upgraded, and the community building received substantial improvements to its accessibility.

-Since the initial rehab, POAH has completed a refinance of the property's first mortgage with MassHousing and HUD which, in conjunction with the MA LEAN initiative, will allow for $1 million of upgrades in 2018 and 2019, including replacement of boilers and heating systems, roof replacement and additional site work.
+Since the initial rehab in 2005, POAH completed a refinancing of the property's first mortgage with MassHousing and HUD which, in conjunction with the MA LEAN initiative, allowed for $1 million of upgrades in 2018 and 2019, including replacement of boilers and heating systems, roof replacement and additional site work.

 - City of Northampton